PioneersHub/conference/docs/preparation.md

 You can reuse your website from the last conference or start with a landing page.

 ## Social Media
-Updte the social media channels with the new conference dates and start promoting the conference.
+Update the social media channels with the new conference dates and start promoting the conference.

+List of your social media channels:
+- foo
+- bar